bdeckard92/dupUT/01-Class-Content/03-JavaScript/02-Challenge/README.md

 Bonus:

 ```
-WHEN I click a button to copy the password
+WHEN I click the button to copy the password
 THEN the password is copied to the clipboard
 ```